-To help you with this, Create offer a FREE feature within your account to calculate the customer’s VAT rate based upon their resident state for all digital products (downloadable products).
-This does not affect non-digital products you may be selling.
-By default this setting is turned off, so you must modify that within your account if you wish to use this tool.
+To help you with compliance, we have built functionality into our Digital Products feature that automatically calculates the customer’s VAT rate based upon their resident state for all digital products (this does not affect non-digital products you may be selling).
+This setting is turned off by default so it must be enabled within your account if you wish to use this tool.

 To enable automatic calculation of EU Digital Services VAT on your downloadable products please follow the steps below:

-You can set your sales to be inclusive or exclusive of VAT by turning VAT on/off in a particular zone.
+You can set your sales to be 'inclusive' or 'exclusive' of VAT by turning VAT on/off in a particular zone or country.

 If you select to not charge VAT in a zone, then the EU Digital Services VAT tool will calculate the final price to be inclusive of VAT (i.e. not added on to the total).